 The red arrow points at that same left-hand first branch.
 Just look how far it has come down when you compare it with the picture above!
 It still amazes me how far you can safely bend stiff branches when you protect them with raffia and wire!

-Red arrow points at the branch that is just brought down and hold in its new position with the help of 2 strong copper wires!
-Pieces of aquarium tubs and pieces off pot screens are used to prevent the wires from cutting into the bark of the branches!
-This is very important and must always be don!!!
+Red arrow points at the branch that is just brought down and held in its new position with the help of 2 strong copper wires!
+Pieces of aquarium tubs and pieces of pot screens are used to prevent the wires from cutting into the bark of the branches!
+This is very important and must always be done!!!

 And this is, for now, the final resold after a day of work!
-Remember that all the branches are left way to long on purpose to protect the inner buds and small growth!
-This extra length with all its lush growth will work as sucking engines to maintain the sap flow and growing power and will only be shortened as soon as I am completely sure that there is enough growth on them closer to the trunk to maintain the branches!
-The long top will also be shortened in the future and one of its lower placed small branches will become the new leader and top!
-But again: only when there is more growth lower to maintain it’s health!
-I don’t want to lose any branch, they are all needed and health and growth are much more important now than the wild image of this very old tree!
+Remember that all the branches are left way too long on purpose to protect the inner buds and small growth!
+This extra length with all its lush growth will work as a sucking engines to maintain the sap flow and growing power and will only be shortened as soon as I am completely sure that there is enough growth on them closer to the trunk to maintain the branches!
+The long top will also be shortened in the future and one of its lower-placed small branches will become the new leader and top!
+But again: only when there is more growth lower to maintain its health!
+I don’t want to lose any branches, they are all needed and health and growth are much more important now than the wild image of this very old tree!

 I hope you enjoyed this story as much as I did making it?!
 I will keep you all updated on the progress of this future Bonsai and hope you come back for my other Bonsai stories andadventures?!